 Students are permitted to repeat most courses at Western, however, credit is granted only once toward graduation unless specifically noted in the course description (e.g., ENG 376).
 For up to the first seventeen (17) academic credits of repeated courses, the highest grade attained by the student will be substituted for the lower grade(s) for the purpose of calculating the student's grade point average (GPA).
 Although the lower grade received in the repeated course will not be calculated in the GPA, it will remain visible on the student's official University transcript.
 If a student repeats courses beyond the seventeen (17) academic credit limitation, the multiple grades attained for the repeated course(s) shall be used in the calculation of the student's GPA.
-This policy applies to undergraduate courses completed at WCSU only, and may be applied only to courses taken after Fall 2008.
+This policy applies to undergraduate courses completed at WCSU only, and may be applied only if the course is repeated after Fall 2008.

 Repeating any course taken in a previous semester may affect certain federal and state benefits, various financial aid programs, loans, scholarships, and social security benefits, in addition to athletic eligibility and veteran's benefits.
 Satisfactory Academic Progress (SAP) requirements must be met for continued financial aid eligibility.
 See the Office of Student Financial Services section of the catalog for the Satisfactory Academic Progress Policy.